Phaedra Parks On Kim Zolciak: Does ‘RHOA’ Star Really Want Kim Back?

-Phaedra Parks has been on The Real Housewives of Atlanta for a long time and she knows how great of a platform the show is for her business and her brand.
+Phaedra Parks has been on The Real Housewives of Atlanta for a long time, and she knows how great of a platform the show is for her business and her brand.
 Parks has tried to capitalize on this with a workout DVD with her ex-husband, Apollo Nida, and she understands why so many people would want to film the show.
 So when rumors surfaced that both NeNe Leakes and Kim Zolciak were thinking about making a return to the show, one can imagine that the current stars of the show had a few feelings about it.

 According to a new Bravo report, Phaedra Parks decided to visit Andy Cohen on Watch What Happens Live this week and she was asked about her feelings in regards to these two power stars coming back to the show.
 Of course, NeNe has filmed various scenes for the show over the past couple of years, but Zolciak decided to stay away from the show and film her own reality show, Don’t Be Tardy.
 But Parks believes that Kim would make a great addition to the current cast.